Logo S4

 • In the midst of a fierce skirmish, your marksman takes a hit, their health dwindling to the critical halfway mark.
 Suddenly, their once steady aim falters, their D8 agility now a D6, as wounds take their toll.

-Adrenaline: Adrenaline is a reflection of your model's fight-or-flight response, a crucial element in Scrimmage.
+Strain: Strain is a reflection of your model's fight-or-flight response, a crucial element in Scrimmage.
 It increases under various conditions: being targeted by gunfire, sprinting across the field, landing successful attacks, achieving objectives, and the longer a skirmish goes on.
-While adrenaline can fuel special abilities tied to your model's Archetype, a surge of this intense energy can also be overwhelming.
-Accumulating too much adrenaline can render a model catatonic, overwhelmed by the chaos of combat.
+While Strain can fuel special abilities tied to your model's Archetype, a surge of this intense energy can also be overwhelming.
+Accumulating too much Strain can render a model catatonic, overwhelmed by the chaos of combat.

-• +1 Adrenaline when a model is activated.
+• +1 Strain when a model's 4th wound box is ticked off.

 ADVANCED RULES